LoganConnor44/anki-templates/readme.md

         - Setting preferred phonic to zhuyin will generate the expected value of bopomofo characters
     - Users may also force all phonic values, even if values are found in their Anki data.
 This is recommended.

-1. Stroke Order Animation
-    - On the answer side of the writing cards, the hanzi will animate the stroke order by default.
 1. Dictionary Integration
     - At any time, the user can click the hanzi that is shown and the card will automatically open either within Pleco (on mobile) or Hanzii.net (on desktop)
         - Pleco must be pre-installed on your mobile device for this to work as expected.
+1. Stroke Order Animation - Under Construction
+    - On the answer side of the writing cards, the hanzi will animate the stroke order by default.

 # Code Snippets